-

 La Dame

-Silversea’s signature French restaurant, La Dame is the epitome of fine dining.
-Featuring the rich, smooth flavors of France, La Dame’s reputation for gastronomic excellence is fully upheld aboard Silver Moon.
+Silversea’s signature French restaurant, La Dame, is the epitome of fine dining.
+Featuring the rich, smooth flavors of France, La Dame’s reputation for gastronomic excellence is fully upheld aboard Silver Dawn.
 Expect only the very best: chic, contemporary style, vast ocean-view windows, crisp, white table linens, and impeccable white-gloved service with a smile.
 Decorated with custom-made interior panel compositions created by Lalique, there is no better place to feel the culinary soul of France than in La Dame.

-Images are intended as a general reference.
-Features, materials, finishes, and layout may be different than shown.
+Reservation is requiredImages are intended as a general reference.
+Features, materials, finishes and layout may be different than shown.
+Opening hours and menu are for reference only.

 -